 Prior to law school, Ian worked for an investment management firm in New York and lived in Beijing.

 - VLSI Technology LLC v.
 Intel Corporation (N.D.
 Cal, D. Del., W.D.
 Tex., PTAB).
-Served as counsel to VLSI Technology LLC in patent litigation and related inter partes review involving patents related to power delivery architecture and other processor technologies.
+Served as counsel to VLSI Technology in patent litigation and related inter partes review involving patents related to power delivery architecture and other processor technologies.
 Obtained a $2.3 billion final judgment for VLSI following a trial in the U.S. District Court for the Western District of Texas.

 - Shareholder Representative Services v.
 Gilead Sciences, Inc. (Del.
 Ch.).
 Served as counsel to Gilead Sciences in contract litigation related to whether Gilead owed a bonus payment under a merger agreement related to Gilead's cancer-fighting PI3K inhibitor Zydelig.
 Following a trial, the Delaware Court of Chancery issued a complete defense verdict, rejecting the plaintiff's claim for over $50 million in damages.